AraNeet/Notes/Unity Notes.md

 -  Delect collisions is use to disable or enable collision detection.
 - Overlap Recovery Enables or disables overlap recovery.
 Enables or disables overlap recovery.
 Used to depenetrate character controllers from static objects when an overlap is detected.
 - Collision flags: What part of the capsule collided with the environment during the last CharacterController.
 Move call.
+- IsGrounded: has the collision set to below.
+- Method Move and Simple Move: Use a vector3.
+Simple move is frame independent. while Move need to be managed first.
+Move is better.